LawrenceGrigoryan/ai-friend-chat-bot/README.md

 * In general, both models are quite confident if comparing with the open perplexity benchmark scores.

-* The evaluation approach itself is quite questionable since I take subjectively good dialogue that one of the users had with the chat-bot based on the original model.
+* This evaluation approach itself is quite questionable since I take subjectively good dialogue that one of the users had with the chat-bot based on the original model.
 Then I calculate the perplexity of both the original and the fine-tuned model on this dialogue.

 ### User testing